-Let Our Kids Be Kids was launched on 26th March 2016 by a small group of Year 2 parents who’ve had enough… enough of endless testing, enough of teachers not being trusted to teach, enough of an Ofsted driven, dull, dry curriculum aimed solely at passing National Curriculum Tests (SATs).
+Let Our Kids Be Kids was launched in 2016 by a parents who’ve had enough… enough of endless testing, enough of teachers not being trusted to teach, enough of an Ofsted driven, dull, dry curriculum aimed solely at passing National Curriculum Tests (SATs).

 We aren’t the only ones.
 We found lots of other people were also very concerned.

-These tests replace good, old fashioned teacher assessment and add nothing to the individual child’s learning development.
-The tests are what we describe as HIGH STAKES tests, not for children or for parents who know they tell us nothing more than teachers could, but for schools who are rated, judged and labelled by the DfE according to the achievements of our children.
+We aren’t against tests per se – teachers need a way to measure the progress of their children.
+The problem with the tests above are that they are HIGH STAKES tests for schools who are rated, judged and labelled by the DfE according to the achievements of our children.
 Teacher’s pay may also be linked to the results their classes get!
 The pressure coming from the DfE, to our LEAs, then to our heads and our teachers reaches it’s end point with our young children… they feel that pressure regardless of how good the teacher is at shielding it from them!

 Petitions have been signed, letters have been written but no one is listening… this government seems determined to destroy our children’s childhoods and turn education into another privatised commodity.